alanrob17/technical-blog/content/post/sharing-files-between-windows-and-hyper-v.md

 One of the shortcomings I find with Hyper-V is that it isn't easy to copy files from Windows into my Hyper-V virtual environment.

-I have found a quick and easy method to share a virtual WIndows folder with Hyper-V and will describe how to set this up.
+I have found a quick and easy method to share a virtual Windows folder with Hyper-V and will describe how to set this up.

 ## Starting a file share